clydin/angular/packages/forms/signals/examples/09-async-validation.md

 - **`validateHttp()`:** A function used within a schema to add an asynchronous validator to a field based on an HTTP request.
 - **`pending` signal:** A signal on the `FieldState` that is `true` while an asynchronous validator is running.
+- **`submit()`:** An async helper function that manages the form's submission state and should be called from the submit event handler.

 ## Example Files